Prog-QAOA: Framework for resource-efficient quantum optimization through classical programs: Depth on LNN for QAOA and XY-QAOA on LNN

-In this section, we assume the qubit-qubit nonzero interactions for a QUBO are given by some simple undirected graph $G$, and it has to be implemented on the quantum hardware with LNN qubit connectivity.
-To implement such interactions, one needs to specify the initial arrangement of the qubits and the swap strategy so that all spins which should interact are neighboring at some point.
+In~\cite{glos2020space}, authors showed that it is not possible to run QAOA for TSP for $n$ vertices with $X$-mixer on LNN in depth $\order{ n ^{2-\varepsilon}}$ for any $\varepsilon>0$.
+Here we generalize their reasoning into a general interaction graph $G$ created based on a QUBO.
+We assume the qubit-qubit nonzero interactions for a QUBO are given by some simple undirected graph $G$, and it has to be implemented on the quantum hardware with LNN qubit connectivity.
+To implement such interactions, one needs to specify the initial arrangement of the qubits and the swap strategy so that all spins that should interact are neighboring at some point.

 \begin{theorem} Let $G=(V,E)$ be a simple undirected graph with radius $r$ representing the interactions of a QUBO.
 For any combination of swap networks and initial arrangement of the vertices onto LNN to implement the $G$-generated QUBO on LNN architecture, the depth is at least $\Theta(\#V/r)$. \end{theorem} \begin{proof} Let $n=\#V$ and let $A:V\to [n]$ be an arbitrary bijection of vertices on the LNN.
-Let $\bar v$ be the vertex mapped to the first qubit on LNN network.
-Let us assume that it is possible to find a swap network such that it will be possible to implement the QUBO in depth $D$.
-Then it means that all neighbours of $\bar v$ in $G$ are within distance $2D+1$ in LNN.
+Let $\bar v$ be the vertex mapped to the first qubit on the LNN network.
+Let there be a swap network such that it will be possible to implement the QUBO in depth $D$.
+Then it means that all neighbors of $\bar v$ in $G$ are within distance $2D+1$ in LNN.

 However the same is true for all neighbours of $\bar v$ in $G$, which means that all neighbours of neighbours of $\bar v$ in $G$ are at most at distance $2\cdot (2D+1)$ from $\bar v$ in LNN.
 The same argument can be repeated $r$ times.
 Since the radius of the graph is $r$, then it means that all nodes are within distance $r(2D+1)$ in LNN.
 Since the largest distance in LNN is exactly $n-1\leq r(2D+1)$, it follows that $D \geq \frac{n-1}{2r} - \frac{1}{2}$. \end{proof}